ptsteadman/notebook/essays/gray-man-style.md

 to be a gray man will be difficult in far too many places in this country."
-For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were described as 'looting' while a white family was described as 'finding'.[21]
-It went beyond media: police from the wealthy community of Gretna fired shots over the head of families trying to flee over a bridge into their community.
+For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were infamously described as 'looting' while a white family was described as 'finding'.
+[21] It went beyond
+media: police from the wealthy community of Gretna fired shots over the head of families trying to flee over a bridge into their community.
 In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home, also shooting four others.
-The coverup...
-Survivalists seem to ignore the fact that in actual disasters, they would likely not be the ones to suffer anyways.
+The officers were only prosecuted in 2012, after a cover-up that spanned years.
+Survivalists seem to ignore the fact that in actual disasters, they would likely not be the ones to suffer.

 Articles about being gray often include the caveat that it's best to simply stay at home in a disaster, and that being gray is a response to situations where one